dc99dc99/fit-geojson-converter/README.md

 # Usage

-You may use fit-geojson-converter to convert a fit or gpx file to geojson, optionally constraining the number of vertices per line:
+You may use fit-geojson-converter to convert a fit file to geojson, optionally constraining the number of vertices per line:

 ```
 const fitGeojsonConverter = require('fit-geojson-converter')